mickelson/attract/Readme.md

 ---------------------

 Attract-Mode is a graphical front-end for command line emulators such as MAME, MESS, and Nestopia.
-It is designed to be run in an arcade cabinet setup and controlled with a joystick or spin dial.
+It hides the underlying operating system and is intended to be controlled with a joystick, gamepad or spin dial, making it ideal for use in arcade cabinet setups.
 Attract-Mode is written in C++ and uses [SFML][].

 Attract-Mode was developed for use in Linux.
-It is known to work on Ubuntu Linux, Mac OS-X 10.6, and Windows 7.
+It is known to work on Ubuntu Linux (x86), Mac OS-X 10.6, and Windows 7.

 Attract-Mode's layouts are actually scripts written in the [Squirrel][] programming language.
 [FFmpeg][] is used for (optional) movie support.